Video of the reopening of the Museum building on 25 July 2024. Credits: José Barbosa/CML

 The exhibition design poses a new challenge to museography by prioritising the reuse of various materials from the MUDE construction site that would otherwise go to waste.
 This curatorial decision makes it possible to reduce waste and the amount of debris as much as possible, investing in the idea of promoting a circular economy, making the exhibition solution a real manifestation of the museological intention to debate the current consumer society and the need to implement the values of economic degrowth.

-As of March, this exhibition has new fashion pieces replacing those that were removed to ensure their preservation.
-The curatorial discourse and the exhibition sections are maintained, but the dialogues are renewed when the fashion, graphic, contemporary jewellery and product pieces are renewed.
-The rotation of the pieces makes the exhibition more dynamic, allows us to get to know the diversity of MUDE's collection and guarantees their conservation.
+Starting in September, this exhibition will feature new fashion pieces to replace those that have been removed to ensure their preservation.
+The curatorial discourse and exhibition centres remain the same, but the dialogues are renewed.
+The rotation of pieces gives the exhibition greater dynamism, allows visitors to discover the diversity of the MUDE collection and ensures the conservation of the pieces.

 Floor 4